About Kyleena

 After getting Kyleena

 Yes, tampons or menstrual cups may be used with Kyleena.
 Change tampons or menstrual cups with care to avoid pulling the threads of Kyleena.
-If you think you may have pulled Kyleena out of place, avoid intercourse or use a non-hormonal back-up birth control (such as condoms or spermicide), and contact your healthcare provider.
+If you think you may have pulled Kyleena out of place, avoid intercourse or use a non-hormonal back-up birth control (such as condoms or spermicide), and contact your healthcare professional.

 You and your partner should not feel Kyleena during intercourse.
 Kyleena is placed in the uterus, not in the vagina.
 Sometimes your partner may feel the threads.
 If this occurs, or if you or your partner experience pain during sex, talk with your healthcare professional.